-Some neurological problems, such as those affecting memory, coordination, or other functions may be present after surgery in a certain part of the brain.
-They can vary in severity, but they are not always permanent.
+Some neurological problems, such as those affecting memory, coordination, or other functions may be present after surgery.
+They can vary in severity and they’re not always permanent.

-In almost all cases, the risk of not having brain aneurysm repair greatly overshadows the risks associated with the surgery.
+In almost all cases, the risk of not having brain aneurysm repair greatly outweighs the risks associated with the surgery.

-As brain aneurysm repair is done on an emergency basis, there is often little time to prepare for the procedure.
-If you’re fortunate enough to have caught an aneurysm before it became an emergency, here are some important steps to take:
+Brain aneurysm repair is done on an emergency basis so there’s often little time to prepare for it.
+If your doctor catches your aneurysm before it becomes an emergency, there are some important steps to take:

-- Tell your doctor about any medications you may be taking, including over-the-counter drugs and nutritional supplements.
+- Tell your doctor about any medications you’re taking, including over-the-counter drugs and nutritional supplements.

-- Do not eat or drink anything eight hours before the procedure.
+- Don’t eat or drink anything eight hours before the procedure.

 - Take any medications your doctor gives you.